wp-plugins/lastfm-records/readme.txt

 == Installation ==

 1. Upload the folder `last.fm` to the `wp-content/plugins` directory.

-   The main script should be at `/wp-content/plugins/last.fm/last.fm.php`.

-2. Make sure the `cache` folder exists in the `last.fm` folder and that PHP can write files in it
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure under `Plug-ins` >> `Last.Fm Records`
+3. Configure under `Settings` >> `Last.Fm Records`
-5. If you want to show the cd covers in your sidebar and your Wordpress installation is widget-ready, go to the widgets settings and enable the widget.
-You can set the title to use here.
+4. If you want to show the cd covers in your sidebar and your Wordpress installation is widget-ready, go to the widgets settings and enable the widget.
+Here you can add a title for the widget.
 6. If you want to display the cd covers on a wordpress page or in a post, add

    `[lastfmrecords]`